 At this point, we’ve successfully created our first basic Dojo 2 application and installed its dependencies.
 Now it is time to see what our application can do!
 First, we are going to leverage another

 @dojo/cli command.
 You don’t have to install this one, it was added when you installed the other dependencies.
-In the terminal, enter the command:
+In the terminal, switch into the

 (or, the shorter,

--w) flag also starts a simple web server which allows us to run our application in the browser while we make modifications.
-Additionally, the watch flag will keep an eye on the project’s files and rebuild it whenever any changes are saved.
+-s) flag starts a simple web server which allows us to run our application in the browser while we make modifications.

 In order to see what the application looks like, open a modern web browser (such as the latest version of Chrome, Edge, Firefox, Internet Explorer, or Safari) and navigate to